Permits for Filming & Photography

 Neither the location fee nor the cost recovery charges may be waived.

-Our staff at this office can also provide guidance to help you complete the Commercial Filming Permit.
-Please email us to obtain a permit.
+Our staff at this office can also provide guidance to help you complete a permit.
+Please email us to obtain a permit application.

 Special park uses including filming and photography activities will be allowed in parks provided the activities: